lara-igniter/docs/installation.md

 DB_PASSWORD= # [tl! remove]
 ```

-Once you have configured your SQLite database, you may run your application's [database migrations](/docs/{{version}}/migrations), which will create your application's database tables:
+Once you have configured your SQLite database, you may run your application's [database migrations](/docs/{{version}}/migrations), which will create your application's database tables: -->

+Once you have configured your database, you may run your application's [database migrations](/docs/{{version}}/migrations), which will create your application's database tables:

 ```shell
 php artisan migrate
 ```
+<a name="directory-configuration"></a>
+### Directory Configuration

+Laraigniter should always be served out of the root of the "web directory" configured for your web server.
+You should not attempt to serve a Laraigniter application out of a subdirectory of the "web directory".
+Attempting to do so could expose sensitive files present within your application.